gdh1995/vimium-c/PRIVACY-POLICY.md

 * Vimium C never deletes any browser history item, except on explicit user requests (such as <kbd>Shift+Delete</kbd>).

-Further Information
+Other Information
 ===================

 Vimium C formerly overrode the "newtab" browser URL, to provide a better user experience on the `chrome://newtab` page.
-That behavior was reversed in version 1.77.0, released in Sep 2019; Vimium C no longer overrides this setting.
+That behavior was reversed in version 1.77.0, released in Sep 2019: Vimium C no longer overrides this setting.
 If you'd like to restore the previous behavior, we recommend [NewTab Adapter](https://github.com/gdh1995/vimium-c-helpers/tree/master/newtab#readme).